marcussacana/RemoteControl/README.md

-//Alloc the string in target process var Message = Notepad.AllocString("Wow, I'm called in the target process from the Example!", true);
+//Alloc the string in target process var Message = Notepad.MAllocString("Wow, I'm called in the target process from the Example!", true);
-var Title = Notepad.AllocString("This is a test", true);
+var Title = Notepad.MAllocString("This is a test", true);

 //If the target process don't have loaded the user32.dll, he will be automatically loaded!